MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 properties define how DSC processes the document.
 The top-level properties for a document are:

 - `$schema` (required) - Defines the URI for the JSON Schema the document adheres to.
-DSC uses this to know how to validate and interpret the document.
+DSC uses the schema to validate and interpret the document.
 - `resources` (required) - Defines the collection of resource instances the document manages.
 - `metadata` (optional) - Defines an arbitrary set of annotations for the document.
 The annotations can include notes like who authored the document, the last time someone updated it, or any other